 9. Are computers required?
 What software requirements should I expect?

-Students are not required to bring a laptop to class but are welcome to do so.
+It is recommended that students bring a laptop to class.
 Copies of PowerPoint slides will be posted on the course website prior to lectures to allow download, if desired.
-HSPH has a number of computer labs.
+However, HSPH has a number of computer labs.
 These labs will be used for all computer sessions, and students will have access to labs after class.

 Computer labs will use the JMP software package.
 Students enrolled in the integrated June course will be able to download a copy of this software when the course begins.